agude/agude.github.io/_drafts/2016-05-09-lab41_generative_adversarial_nets.md

 Neural networks have proven to be extremely effective at discriminative tasks---beating 95% accuracy on various test benchmarks---but perform less effectively at generative tasks.
-Goodfellow’s key idea was to turn the generation of images (normally a generative task) into a partially discriminative task to benefit from this effectiveness.
+Goodfellow's key idea was to turn the generation of images (normally a generative task) into a partially discriminative task to benefit from this effectiveness.
 In a GAN model there are two networks.
 One network, the generative network `G`, learns to generate